Make a complaint

 We might also need to contact you for additional information.
 It's important to notify the Employment Standards Branch if you change your email, phone number or mailing address.

 Working for the same employer.
-Issues will be reviewed up to one year before the date your complaint is received.
+Issues will be reviewed up to 1 year before the date your complaint is received.
 You can ask that your complaint be kept confidential to protect your working relationship with your employer.

 Not working for the same employer.
-You must file your complaint within six months of your last day of work or the last day of your temporary layoff.
+You must file your complaint within 6 months of your last day of work or the last day of your temporary layoff.
 Issues from the last year of your employment will be reviewed.

 You can submit your complaint online in about 15 minutes.